lky473736/lky473736/README.md

 <h1 align="center">Hi 👋, I'm Kyuyoun Lim</h1>
-<h3 align="center">A Student Who is studying at Dept of Computer Engineering at Gachon University</h3>
+<h3 align="center">A Student Studying at Dept of Computer Engineering at Gachon University</h3>

 - 🔭 I’m in the team named **AlphaMech_**